DarkoGlodaic/heart-platformer/README.md

 # heart-platformer
-A platformer game made in the Godot engine
+A platformer game made in the Godot engine with controller and keyboard support.